 To manage, support, and provide the capability to maintain a Comprehensive, Cooperative, and Continuing (3C) Transportation Planning and Programming Process at all levels in conformance with applicable Federal and State requirements and guidelines.
-Tasks include preparation and presentation of transportation plans, programs studies; Technical assistance and information related to transportation planning to the public, local, state and federal agencies; Review and updates to memorandums of understandings, and agreements; Participation in the Transportation Program Managers Group; Timely response to planning studies and initiatives by local, state, and federal agencies; and Contract administration.
+Tasks include preparation and presentation of transportation plans, programs studies; Technical assistance and information related to transportation planning to the public, local, state and federal agencies; Review and updates to memorandums of understandings, and agreements; Participation in the Transportation Program Managers Group; Continuance of a federally certified Transportation Planning Process; Timely response to planning studies and initiatives by local, state, and federal agencies; and Contract administration.